Radical-Egg/steamcmd-healthcheck/README.md

 # Usage

-By default this program has no output and returns 0 if you successfully receive a response from the A2S_INFO UDP packet and otherwise returns 1.
+This program will return 0 if it receives a successful response from your gameserver and otherwise return 1.
+Use the --verbose option to log output to your console.

 ```bash
 ./steamcmd-healthcheck heartbeat --host <gameserver ip> --port <gameserver port> --verbose